remix-run/remix-website/data/posts/fog-of-war.md

 This ability to implement async logic also lends itself very well to Micro Frontend and Module Federation architectures in React Router, since you now have an async insertion point to load sub-portions of your application.

-We'd like to give a huge shout out to [Shane Walker][twitter-swalker326] for working with us on initial release to put together a [great example][rr-mf-example] of using this new API in a federated `rsbuild` React Router application.
+We'd like to give a huge shout out to [Shane Walker][twitter-swalker326] for working with us during the initial release to put together a [great example][rr-mf-example] of using this new API in a federated `rsbuild` React Router application.
 Make sure to give it a look if you're interested in using Module Federation in your React Router app!

 [rr-patch-routes-on-miss]: https://reactrouter.com/en/main/routers/create-browser-router#optsunstable_patchroutesonmiss
 [remix-fog-of-war]: https://remix.run/docs/en/main/guides/fog-of-war